Friday, December 30, 2022

 6).
 What July 1863 Civil War Battle is called the High Water Mark of the Confederacy?

 7).
 During the battle of Midway, in June of 1942, US naval forces sunk four Japanese aircraft carriers.
 The US Navy lost one of its own aircraft carriers in the battle.
-Which ship did the US Navy lose?
+Which carrier did the US Navy lose?

 8).
 This future US President led the charge of the Rough Riders up San Juan Hill during the Spanish-American War.
 Who was he?